 If you are a Potter fan you’ll want to read our guide to Harry Potter locations in Edinburgh.

 Prices are from £450 per room per night.

 If you’d like to find out more about the Balmoral, you can read our Balmoral Hotel review, we stayed in a Deluxe Castle View room, 314.

 Alternatively, if you’d prefer to stay in a real castle, check out our castle hotels in Scotland article.

-The Caledonian Hotel at Christmas is simply stunning.
+Waldorf Astoria Edinburgh – The Caledonian at Christmas is simply stunning.
 Festooned with lights and trees, it gives you a truly magical feel.

 From the hotel you have uninterrupted views of the Castle.